AscheLeee/KenBot/README.md

         Sets the [message] that is automatically sent every [frequency].
     Arguments:
         [message]:
-           -The message to be sent.
+            The message to be sent.
         [frequency]:
-            -The interval in seconds.
+            The interval in seconds.

 <b>!automsg [on/off]</b>